Meredith Grey: Storylines and characteristics

 Meredith moves to the completed dream home and sells her house to Alex, who purchases it as the only true home he's ever known.
 He continues Meredith's tradition of keeping the house open to any "strays" needing a home.
-Meredith discovers also she is pregnant with Derek’s child once again; however the pregnancy carries on.
-When Meredith’s water breaks (not long before she suffers a near miscarriage by falling down the stairs), the baby has face presentation and is consequently delivered via emergency C-section.
+Meredith discovers also she is pregnant with Derek's child once again; however the pregnancy carries on.
+When Meredith's water breaks (not long before she suffers a near miscarriage by falling down the stairs), the baby has face presentation and is consequently delivered via emergency C-section.
 While stitching Meredith up, the obstetrician who operated on her is called away to another patient and intern Shane Ross completes the stitching.
 When blood begins to appear from everywhere due to her fall, Meredith diagnoses herself in as being in disseminated intravascular coagulation.
 Dr. Bailey performs a spleen removal, which saves her life.
 In return, Derek and Meredith name their son Bailey.

-As a spouse, surgeon, and mother, Meredith has cited a number times that she did not want to be like either of her parents: her father had followed her mother around pathetically before leaving to be happy, while her mother valued her career over her family.
+As a spouse, surgeon, and mother, Meredith cites a number times that she does not want to be like either of her parents: her father had followed her mother around pathetically before leaving to be happy, while her mother valued her career over her family.
 Meredith is frequently conflicted trying to balance between the two, and fears her family are hindering her medical aspirations, as much as she fears becoming like her mother whenever she's tempted to choose surgery over family.
 Meredith and Cristina have a huge rift when Cristina confirms Meredith's fears by stating that Meredith's skills have fallen behind Cristina's due to her familial obligations taking her away from O.R time.